Unit Testing Best Practices: The 10 Commandments

 What do I mean by brittle?

-I mean that every time you make a change in your production code, even a small refactoring, a unit test fails.
-And most often, it fails because you change how the code is structured and not functionality.
-In other words, you have changed the implementation detail and not the observable behavior.
+I mean that every time you change your production code, even a small refactoring, a unit test fails.
+That test failure happens because you change how the code is structured.
+In other words, you have changed the implementation detail, not the observable behavior.

-If that’s the case with your unit tests, then it’s possible that you are using mocks and stubs too much and testing implementations details in your tests.
-To avoid writing unit tests that are brittle, you need to distinguish between implementation detail and behavioral detail and only test for the latter.
-This means you should really test the public behavior of your code and not the inner workings.
+If that’s the case with your unit tests, then it’s possible that you are using mocks and stubs too much and testing implementation details in your tests.
+To avoid writing brittle unit tests, you must distinguish between implementation detail and behavioral detail and only test for the latter.

-Another way to avoid using too many mocks and stubs is to cover the part of your application that talks to the outside environment with the integration testing.
+Another way to avoid using too many mocks and stubs is to cover the part of your application that talks to the outside environment with integration testing or system testing.
 An integration test is a test that checks that software modules or units of work correctly when they are combined.
+A system test goes a bit further and checks how the whole system works.

 Use mocks sparingly and only when necessary.